licvol/Profiling-Fake-News-Spreaders-Pan/README.md

 # Profiling-Fake-News-Spreaders-Pan@CLEF2020
-This repository covers deals with the problem of Profiling Fake News Spreaders on Twitter: https://pan.webis.de/clef20/pan20-web/author-profiling.html
+This repository deals with the problem of Profiling Fake News Spreaders on Twitter: https://pan.webis.de/clef20/pan20-web/author-profiling.html

 In this workshop, we have participated in both English and Spanish subTasks.
 Our approach is based on the unification of multiple TF-IDF features as well as three Morphological processes (Lemmatization, Stemming and Part-Of-Speech Tagging).

 # Clone and unzip models
-In the start you have to clone this repository:
+At first, you need to clone this repository:

      git clone https://github.com/computational-linguistics-department/Profiling-Fake-News-Spreaders-Pan.git